stefcenti2022/Pewlett-Hackard-Analysis/README.md

 1) Allow the user to enter start and end birth dates for both mentors and mentees and use them to find the list of mentees and mentors to be paired.
 2) Allow the user to enter a specific department and use it to present lists of eligible mentors with mentees from the department requested.
 3) Allow the user to enter a title for the mentor and a different title for the mentees.
 For example, Senior Engineer for the mentor and Engineer for the mentee.
+4) Create a new table in the database to hold additional info for Mentors and Mentees such as a reference to whom they are paired with, a boolean value indicating interest in the program, etc.
+5) Develop an intuitive front end GUI to allow HR personel to easily perform these searches and modify entries as needed.